About Our Program

 Some people find it fun because they enjoy detective work and like to solve puzzles. others are fascinated with certain periods and places, with some of history's great dramas, or with the ebb and flow of events.
 However much we may want to, we cannot escape the relevance of history to our lives.
 Perhaps William Faulkner summed it up best when he commented, "The past is never dead.
 It's not even past."
 The past lives, and we study history to connect our past with our future and to give meaning to our present.

 Here are some specific reasons why you will find studying history at SIU enjoyable and rewarding:

-- SIU's History Department offers a number of scholarships and prizes for deserving undergraduates
+- SIU's History Program offers a number of scholarships and prizes for deserving undergraduates.

-- The History Department publishes Legacy, a journal of undergraduate student scholarship
+- The History Program publishes Legacy, a journal of undergraduate student scholarship.

 What Can I do with a History Major?

 For more information on careers in history and to see how many different careers a history major prepares you for, please visit: https://www.historians.org/jobs-and-professional-development/career-resources/careers-for-students-of-history.